• Skip to main content

 Kami to mean ‘hair’ in Japanese

-Let me start with “kami” meaning ‘hair’ in Japanese.
+Let me start with “kami” which means ‘hair’ in Japanese.

 The definition and meaning are very simple and clear.
-In Japanese, there is another word to say “hair”.
-“Kaminoke” is it.
-This noun helps us to specifically mean ‘hair’ in Japanese and to avoid possible confusion.
-Still, native speakers quite often say “kami” to mean ‘hair’ in Japanese.
-So, we don’t have to stick to the alternative way.
+To tell the truth, Japanese has another word to mean ‘hair’: “kaminoke”.
+This helps us specifically mean ‘hair’ in Japanese and avoid any possible confusion with homophones.
+Still, native speakers quite often just say “kami” to mean ‘hair’ in Japanese.

 Then, let me explain how to use this type of “kami” through the example sentence below.